 As soon as the receiver finds an electromagnetic sign, it transmits an alert to the electronic box.
 The speaker boosts this signal and the user will then perceive an audible beeping sound.

 Microprocessors that are found in the electronic box can gauge the time between the receiving and the charging procedures and find out which metals might be at hand.
-This is the way superior metal detectors can be modified to only look for specific metals.
+This is the way superior metal detectors can be modified to only looking for specific metals.

 The receiving of all other kinds of metallic items are squashed in an electronic manner by the device’s micro-processing unit.